 Drivers spent 42% of the time engaging in at least one secondary activity.
 Drivers were talking on a cell phone 7% of the time, interacting in some other way with a cell phone 5% of the time, and engaging in some other secondary activity (sometimes in conjunction with cell phone use) 33% of the time.
 Other than cell phone use, the most common secondary activities were interacting with a passenger (12% of driving time), holding but not otherwise interacting with an object (6%), and talking/singing/dancing to oneself (5%).
-Drivers were looking straight forward 81% of the time, forward left or right 5% of time, in a mirror 4% of time, and elsewhere (eyes off driving task) 10% of time.
-On average, for each 1 percentage point increase in cell phone talking, the other secondary behavior rate decreased by 0.28 percentage points (p-value <0.0001), and the rate of eyes off driving task decreased by 0.02 percentage points (p-value = 0.0067).
-For each 1 percentage point increase in the amount of other cell phone interaction per trip, the other secondary behavior rate decreased by 0.08 percentage points (p-value = 0.0558), but the rate of eyes off driving task increased by 0.06 percentage points (p-value <0.0001).
-For each 1 percentage point increase in secondary behavior other than cell phone use, the rate of eyes off driving task increased by 0.06 percentage points (p-value <0.0001).
-Taken together, these various effects imply that an increase in cell phone interaction time results in no change in eyes off driving task, despite an increase in overall time involving secondary behavior.Conclusions:
+Drivers were looking straight forward 81% of the time, forward left or right 5% of time, in a mirror 4% of the time, and elsewhere (eyes off driving task) 10% of time.
+On average, for each 1 percentage point increase in cell phone talking, the other secondary behavior rate decreased by 0.28 percentage points (P <.0001), and the rate of eyes off driving task decreased by 0.02 percentage points (P =.0067).
+For each 1 percentage point increase in the amount of other cell phone interaction per trip, the other secondary behavior rate decreased by 0.08 percentage points (P =.0558), but the rate of eyes off driving task increased by 0.06 percentage points (P <.0001).

-Increases in the amount of driving time spent talking on a cell phone are associated with decreases in time spent on other distracting behavior and decreases in eye glances not related to the driving task.
 Although using a cell phone can be distracting from the driving task, other secondary activities can be equally or more distracting, at least as measured by eye glances away from the road ahead and mirrors.
-In this group of drivers, the increased eyes off driving task associated with dialing, reaching for, and answering the cell phone was offset by the decrease in eyes off driving task associated with talking on the phone.
-Overall, the results are consistent with the lack of a dose-response relationship between population cell phone usage rates and crashes.
-They indicate that predictions about the effect of cell phone usage on driver distraction need to consider what other behavior is being displaced by the time spent on the phone.
-Focusing only on the distraction of using cell phones while driving may lead drivers to disregard the risk of other secondary behavior that is even more distracting.
+In this group of drivers, dialing, reaching for, and answering the cell phone were associated with increased eyes off driving task, as opposed to the decrease in eyes off driving task associated with talking on the phone.
+Predictions about the effect of cell phone usage on driver distraction need to consider what other behavior is being displaced by the time spent on the phone.
+A focus by researchers, policy-makers, and the media on the distraction of using cell phones while driving may lead drivers to disregard the risk of other secondary behavior that is even more distracting.